 See discussion under homily.

-JOLI: Another term for a sermon joyeaux.
+JOLI: Another term for a sermon joyeau.

 See discussion under mock

-JOYEUX (also sermon joli): See discussion
+JOYEU (plural, sermon joyeux, also called sermon joli): See discussion

 (1) The last part of an Italian or Petrarchan